musictheory/rchook/README.md

 Upon hitting Product->Archive in Xcode

  1. Tenuto Build scheme starts, `rchook` is called with `xcode-app-build-pre-action` argument
-  A. Creates a fresh `/tmp/rchook` directory
+  1. Creates a fresh `/tmp/rchook` directory
-  B. Modifies the main project's Info.plist to prepare for an archive release.
+  2. Modifies the main project's Info.plist to prepare for an archive release.
      Archives are given even build numbers.
-  C. Creates a backup copy of the original Info.plist
+  3. Creates a backup copy of the original Info.plist
-  D. Creates an Info.plist with the next development build number (odd).
+  4. Creates an Info.plist with the next development build number (odd).
-  E. Creates `/tmp/rchook/cleanup.sh`, which is called to revert everything if we abort
+  5. Creates `/tmp/rchook/cleanup.sh`, which is called to revert everything if we abort
  2. For each project (Tenuto, IXCore, MTCore), `rchook` is called with the `xcode-build-phase` argument
-  A. Ensures that the git working directory is clean.
-If not, exits out and causes Xcode
-     to abort the archiving process.
+  1. Ensures that the git working directory is clean.
+If not, exits out and causes Xcode to abort the archiving process.
 This is needed since we will be commit to the git repository at the end of the archive process.
-  B. Concatenates current `$PROJECT_DIR` into `/tmp/project_dirs`
+  2. Concatenates current `$PROJECT_DIR` into `/tmp/project_dirs`
  3. Tenuto Build scheme finishes
  4. Tenuto Archive scheme starts
  5. .xcarchive producted
  6. Tenuto Archive scheme finishes, `rchook` is called with the `xcode-app-build-post-action` argument
-  A. Iterate over each project directory in `/tmp/project_dirs`.
+  1. Iterate over each project directory in `/tmp/project_dirs`.
 Change the working directory and `git commit` and `git tag`
-  B. Performs some trickery to set the comment of Xcode's archive to the build number
+  2. Performs some trickery to set the comment of Xcode's archive to the build number
-  C. Create a new directory on the file system, copies .xcarchive file, as well as source files for each project to the directory
+  3. Create a new directory on the file system, copies .xcarchive file, as well as source files for each project to the directory
-  D. Copy the new Info.plist created in Step 1D to the main project's directory
+  4. Copy the new Info.plist created in Step 1.4 to the main project's directory
-  E. Commit the new Info.plist using `git commit`
+  5. Commit the new Info.plist using `git commit`

 ## Resources